MaxHass12/Head_First_C/Chapter_4/NOTES.md

 - By breaking program into separate source files means we can break down programs into smaller self-contained pieces of code.
 For big projects, this means that rather than having 1 huge source file we can have a lot of simpler files which are easier to understand, maintain and test.

 - But, if we create programs which use more than a few files - the time it takes to compile the code starts to become iimportant.
-If we try out a single change, it is not possibel to see the result of that change quickly.
+If we try out a single change, it is not possible to see the result of that change quickly.
 It breaks the chain of thought.

 # 14. Don't recompile every file